al8876/tweeter/README.md

-# Tweeter Project
+Tweeter Project

+Lighthouse Labs project #2:

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple Twitter clone, utilizing HTML, CSS, jQuery, JS, AJAX, and MongoDB.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

-## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+Tweets are composed by the user, and stored in a noSQL database, where they are shown in chronological order based on time created in the tweet newsfeed.

-## Dependencies
+Dependencies include:

-- Express
+1) Express
-- Node 5.10.x or above
+2) Node
+3) Moments